31 Beautiful Flowers That Will Bloom All Season Long

 Christ Plant usually blooms in spring and pleases with its bright flowering until the end of autumn.

 This plant gets its name from the belief that it was used to make the crown of thorns placed on Christ’s head.
-Christ Thorn can resist deer and rabbits.
+Christ thorn can resist deer and rabbits.
 It is considered mildly poisonous.

 Hardy Chrysanthemum